Statement of Encouragement

 Factors Which Determine Domicile

-College students must establish, as with all other voter registration applicants, that the locale within which they seek to register to vote is their domicile i.e., that they are living in the college community with the intention of abandoning their former domicile and with the intention of remaining permanently or for an indefinite length of time in the new location.
+College students must establish, as with all other voter registration applicants, that the locale they seek to register to vote is their domicile (i.e., that they are living in the college community with the intention of abandoning their former domicile with the intention of remaining permanently or for an indefinite length of time in the new location).

-Some of the factors which may be relevant in determining whether domicile has been established for voting purposes by a student as well as any other applicant are as follows:
+Some determining factors whether the domicile has been established for voting purposes by a student, as well as other applicants are as follows:

-3. Where does the applicant keep his personal property
+- Where does the applicant keep his/her personal property?

-4. Does the applicant have any community ties to the locale he claims as his domicile i.e., membership in a church, social or service club etc?
+- Does the applicant have any community ties to the locale he/she claims as his/her domicile (i.e., membership in a church, social, service club, etc.)?

-5. Where does the applicant maintain his checking and savings account, if any?
+- Where does the applicant maintain his/her checking and savings account, if any?

-6. Where does the applicant pay taxes and what address did he/she list as their residence on their last income tax return?
+- Where does the applicant pay taxes, and what address did he/she list as their residence on their last income tax return?

-8. If the applicant owns an automobile where is it registered?
+- If the applicant owns an automobile, where is it registered?

-9. If the applicant is employed where is his job located?
+- If the applicant is employed, where is his/her job located?

-10. Does the applicant live year around at their claimed domicile or do they divide it elsewhere?
+- Does the applicant live year-round at their claimed domicile, or do they divide it elsewhere?
 If it is divided, how much time is spent elsewhere and for what reason?

-11. What residence does the applicant list on his selective service registration, hunting and/or fishing license, insurance policies, or other official papers and documents which required a statement of residence or address.
+- What residence does the applicant list on his/her selective service registration, hunting and/or fishing license, insurance policies, or other official papers and documents which requires a statement of residence or address?

 As citizens we have the privilege and duty of electing office holders and influencing public policy.
 Participation in the political process affects our communities and nation today and in the future.
 Latter-day Saints as citizens are to seek out and then uphold leaders who will act with integrity and are wise, good, and honest.
 Principles compatible with the gospel may be found in various political parties.
 Therefore, in this election year, we urge you to register to vote, to study the issues and candidates carefully and prayerfully, and then to vote for and actively support those you believe will most nearly carry out your ideas of good government.